-Among other deficits, patients with LND have reductions of dopamine in the basal ganglia and it is tempting to think of this disease as a basal ganglia disorder, even though other areas of the brain are involved as well.
+Although it is appropriately considered a metabolic disease involving the absence, or near absence of the enzyme HPRT, because among other deficits, patients with LND have reductions of dopamine in the basal ganglia, it is tempting to think of this disease as a basal ganglia disorder, even though other areas of the brain are involved as well.
 From the motor disorder standpoint, LND is best described as dystonia superimposed upon hypotonia, although chorea, spasticity and athetosis have been described.
-During volitional movements, the examiner may believe increased tone is present, yet when the movement is over or when the patient is relaxed, hypotonia is clearly evident.
+During volitional movements, the examiner may believe increased tone is present, yet when the movement is over or when the patient is relaxed, hypotonia is clear.
 Further, anxiety often confuses the clinical picture, as it does with other aspects of the disorder, especially when the patient is examined by a physician unfamiliar with the patient.
 The guestion of the presence of athetosis vs dystonia and the presence of hypotonia vs spasticity is often difficult to distinguish on exam by a physician who is not familiar with the behavioral manifestations of LND.
 LND presents in the first few months of life as a developmental delay and may be diagnosed initially as cerebral palsy.
 Individuals with classic LND are generally non-ambulatory.

-The basal ganglia is known to be involved in the regulation of areas other than the motor circuits, including personality, cognition and emotion.
-Visser, Bar, and Jinnah have reviewed in depth the involvement of the basal ganglia in LND, and their paper started a frame-shift in our understanding of the neurological aspects of the disease.
+The basal ganglia are known to be involved in the regulation of areas other than the motor circuits, including personality, cognition, and emotion (Visser et al. 2000).